-- The Township has sent notice to property owners in the Repetitive Loss Area on September 4, 2018.
+- The Township has sent notice to property owners in the Repetitive Loss Area on September 13, 2019.
 There are 158 properties in the Repetitive Loss Area.
 I have received several calls from residents that are interested in working with the Township in applying for Hazard Mitigation Grants to raise their homes above base flood elevation.
 Notices were sent to property owners that were affected by the change in the newly adopted FIRMs. - Notices were sent to the individual Repetitive Loss and Substantial Damage properties to see if they wanted to apply for FEMA FMA grant to raise their homes.
 Out of the 36 properties that were notified four responded and applied for the grant.
-The Township partnered with several other Cape May County municipalities and the grant will be submitted to FEMA in late October 2017.
-We were notified that our grant application was not funded.
+The Township partnered with several other Cape May County municipalities and the grant was submitted to FEMA the last two years but have not received funding.
 We are in the process of resubmitting the application for this year. - Review the status of floodplain management planning in the township.
 This memo serves as meeting this requirement.
 Copies of this report have been reviewed by the Township Committee and sent to the NJDEP (NFIP Coordinating Office) and the local media and posted on the Township's website. - The Township continues to maintain the Township's stormwater drainage system and we enforce stream dumping regulations.